Small Love Potion (SLP) Trading 3.7% Higher Over Last 7 Days

-Small Love Potion (CURRENCY:SLP) traded up 2.5% against the dollar during the 24-hour period ending at 23:00 PM ET on November 20th.
-Small Love Potion has a total market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
-One Small Love Potion coin can now be purchased for $0.27 or 0.00000718 BTC on popular cryptocurrency exchanges.
-During the last seven days, Small Love Potion has traded 3.7% higher against the dollar.
+Small Love Potion (CURRENCY:SLP) traded up 2.5% against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on November 22nd.
+One Small Love Potion coin can currently be purchased for approximately $0.27 or 0.00000718 BTC on exchanges.
+During the last week, Small Love Potion has traded 3.7% higher against the U.S. dollar.
+Small Love Potion has a total market capitalization of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last day.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.